-• Infrastructure Needs Assessment.
-We work locally through our global network of mission critical infrastructure engineers and project managers to assess the power and cooling needs of a client's facility.

-- Vetting & Validation.
-Our teams of experienced application engineers use comprehensive assessments to vet and validate the most optimal solution that complements a client's business continuity plan. - Alignment with Business Objectives.
+- Infrastructure Needs Assessment.
+We work locally through our global network of mission critical infrastructure engineers and project managers to assess the power and cooling needs of a client's facility. - Vetting and Validation.
+Our teams of experienced application engineers use comprehensive assessments to vet and validate the most optimal solution that complements a client's business continuity plan.

+- Alignment with Business Objectives.
 Through continuous communication, our teams ensure the solution accurately aligns with the original needs assessment and a client's short-term and projected future business objectives. - System Design.
 We design client solutions to ensure all components are optimized, with a particular focus on reliability, efficiency and cost effectiveness in determining the correct match and interoperability between components. - Deployment.
 Our experienced group of project managers will work with a client to develop a timely deployment schedule with the least impact on day-to-day business.
 We ensure expectations are clearly defined through the deployment phase. - Start-Up & Commissioning.
 Once the system is deployed, our team takes the system through a rigorous commissioning process to ensure the system is working to specification.
 Our engineers work closely with the client's team to make certain they are educated and trained on the successful operation of the system. - Service, Support & Monitoring.
 Clients can choose from a variety of comprehensive service and support offerings, tiered to match an organization's internal capabilities and requirements.
 We offer four tiers of maintenance programs specifically designed to deliver on both the long-term preventive maintenance requirements for the system and a client's need for support.
 Level of support is at the client's discretion.
 Ensuring a reliable and efficient operation requires accurate monitoring, which we offer as a hands-off remote monitoring service in our center, locally at the client's facility, or as a combination of both.

-Distribution
+Distribution Strategy

-We bring products to market through four primary channels:
+We bring products to market through several distribution methods and partners:

-- Direct sales;
+- Sales made directly by Active Power;

-- Manufacturer's representatives;
+- · Manufacturer's representatives;

-- Distributors; and
+- Distributors;

-- OEM partners.
+- OEM partners; and

-Direct Sales.
+- Strategic IT partners

+Sales made directly by Active Power.
 Our direct sales teams are located in the Americas, Europe and Asia markets.
 We have adopted a strategy of native geographic expansion, meaning we will place local offices in the markets we identify for direct selling activities rather than having personnel travel from the United States to sell into foreign markets.
-Our direct sales teams have been successful in securing large customer orders, developing the foundation for the long-term client relationships we seek to build.
+Our direct sales teams have been successful in securing and establishing local presence and brand awareness, large customer orders and developing the foundation for the long-term client relationships we seek to build.

 Manufacturer's Representatives.
-We have both exclusive and non-exclusive relationships in place with a group of manufacturer's representatives in North America only.
+We have both exclusive and non-exclusive relationships in place with a group of manufacturer's representatives primarily in North America.
 An exclusive representative has been granted exclusive rights to sell Active Power products in a specific geographic territory.
 In exchange, the representative has agreed to sell a specific volume of our products and not sell any competitive products, all in exchange for compensation at a specified rate that is tied to the profitability of the underlying sales.
-We also maintain a group of non-exclusive representatives who have been designated a territory in which to sell our products on a non-exclusive basis for a specified commission rate.
-The manufacturer's representative channel remains integral to the distribution of products in North America for us and increases our geographic sales coverage without having to add direct sales personnel.
+We also maintain a group of non-exclusive representatives who have each been designated a territory in which to sell our products on a non-exclusive basis for a lower specified commission rate.
+The manufacturer's representative channel remains integral to the distribution of our products in North America and increases our geographic sales coverage without the necessity of adding direct sales personnel.
 Products are marketed and sold under the Active Power brand through this channel.